 Here at Exploding Bakery we like to use the best responsibly sourced and sustainable Colombian dark chocolate from our friends at Luker Chocolate.

 For you at home, any chocolate that takes your fancy will do nicely!
-Here’s our Vegan Chocolate Banana Bread recipe for you to try.
+Click on this link to try our Vegan Banana Bread and check out the recipe below.

 Chocolate Banana Bread Recipe (Vegan)

 Stolen from our antipodean relations down under, this is usually baked in a loaf tin, but works brilliantly in a tray.